 With the prospect of a no deal becoming increasingly likely as negotiations hit a series of dead ends, just a quarter (24%) of Brits thought discussions were going well.

-Sixty-three percent of those surveyed said they thought talks were failing with men being slightly more optimistic (57%) than women (69%).
+The research revealed sixty-three percent thought talks were failing with men being slightly more optimistic (57%) than women (69%).

 People aged 65+ had the gloomiest outlook on the talks, with 82% saying there were going badly.

-People in Yorkshire had the dimmest view in the UK of the talks’ progress, with 79% saying discussions were failing.
+People in Yorkshire had the dimmest view in the UK of the talks’ progress, with 79% saying discussions were failing according to the research.